 It is also a leading cause of deforestation, water and air pollution, and biodiversity loss.
 Therefore, Mr. Jiménez argues, one of the best things we can all do for the planet, for animals, and ourselves, is change our diet.

-He is planning to start a public awareness campaign about vegetarian diet in Spain and Germany.
+He has started a public awareness campaign about vegetarian diet in Spain and Germany.